Introduction to Composite Repairs

 The integrity of composite repairs depends largely on how well the compounds have adhered to the surface of the pipe.
 We have studied that the profile of the prepared surface significantly affects the adhesion integrity of the composite repairs.
 However, you cannot shut down many classified sites to use hot works surface preparation methods.
 Such as conventional grinding and sandblasting.
 Consequently, many of the repairs were not performed satisfactorily due to poor adhesion to the unclean surface.

 Safety Tools Allmet

 - ATEX for zones 1 & 2.
-(NO hot work permits required in these 2 areas), Certified by DNV, and classified as a Cold Working Tool.
+(NO hot work permits required in these two areas), Certified by DNV, and classified as a Cold Working Tool.

 - No Hot sparks.
 (Prevention of spot corrosion caused by conventional cutting and grinding)

-- Low heat. (average 30C to 60C grinding steel) – you can immediately place your hands on the steel after you work on the substrate.
+- Low heat. (average 30C to 60C grinding steel) – you can immediately place your hands on the steel after working on the substrate.

-In summary, for the above 3 pointers, there is no requirement for the erection of habitats, fire guards and no need to cover expensive equipment nearby when performing the cutting/grinding task.
+In summary, for the above three pointers, there is no requirement for the erection of habitats and fire guards and no need to cover expensive equipment nearby when performing the cutting/grinding task.
 It is possible to work near your colleagues, thus improving productivity.